Contraception

 Diaphragm

-Yes, to 100%for any person under 26 without minimum age (including beneficiaries of State medical aid and EU nationals)
+• TO 100%for any person under 26 without minimum age (including beneficiaries of state medical aid and EU nationals)

 Spermicides